whitecube/lingua/README.md

 echo $language; // "it"
 ```

-Additionally it is also possible to specify a desired format during the instanciation of Lingua.
+Additionally it is also possible to specify a desired format during the instantiation of Lingua.
 This **will always ignore the default formatting**, even if you just called the static `setFormat` method.

 ```php
 use WhiteCube\Lingua\Service as Lingua;